thindil/nimalyzer/doc/index.rst

   result of analyzing the code.
 Required.
 String value.
 * `ruleNotFoundMessage` - the message shown when the rule returns negative result of analyzing the code.
 Required.
 String value.
-* `rulePositiveMessage` - the message shown when the rule meet the code's element which follows the rule's requirements, for example, a procedure with documentation, etc. Required.
+* `rulePositiveMessage` - the message shown when the rule meets the code's element which follows the rule's requirements, for example, a procedure with documentation, etc. Required.
 String value.
-* `ruleNegativeMessage` - the message shown when the rule meet the code's element which doesn't follow the rule's requirements, for example, a procedure without documentation, etc. Required.
+* `ruleNegativeMessage` - the message shown when the rule meets the code's element which doesn't follow the rule's requirements, for example, a procedure without documentation, etc. Required.
 String value.
 * `ruleOptions` - the list of options which the rule accepts.
 If not set,